-Nose-High recovery strategy template

-Either Pilot - Recognize and confirm the developing situation by announcing 'nose high'

-Pilot

-Pilot Flying (PF) Monitoring (PM)

-1. AUTOPILOT - DISCONNECT

-(A large out-of-trim condition could be encountered when

-the autopilot is disconnected)

-2. AUTOTHRUST/AUTOTHROTTLE - OFF MONITOR

-3. APPLY as much nose-down control input as required to airspood and

-obtain a nose-down pitch rate

-4. THRUST - ADJUST (as needed) throughout the

-(Thrust reduction for aeroplanes with underwing recovery and

-mounted engines may be needed)

-5. ROLL - ADJUST (if required) any continued

-(Avoid exceeding 60-degree bank) divergence

-6. When airspeed is sufficiency increasing - RECOVERY aivergenee

-to level flight

-(Avoid the secondary stall due to premature recovery or

-excessive G-loading)

-Note
+Nose-High recovery strategy template Eith Either Pilot - Recognize and confirm the developing situation by announcing 'nose high' Pilot Flying (PF) Pilot Monitoring (PM) 1.
+AUTOPILOT - DISCONNECT (A large out-of-trim condition could be encountered when the autopilot is disconnected) 2.
+AUTOTHRUST/AUTOTHROTTLE - OFF MONITOR 3.
+APPLY as much nose-down control input as required to obtain a nose-down pitch rate airspeed and attitude 4.
+THRUST - ADJUST (as needed) (Thrust reduction for aeroplanes with underwing mounted engines may be needed) throughout the recovery and ANNOUNCE 5.
+ROLL - ADJUST (if required) (Avoid exceeding 60-degree bank) any continued divergence 6.
+When airspeed is sufficiency increasing - RECOVERY to level flight (Avoid the secondary stall due to premature recovery or excessive G-loading) uivergence